Find Affordable College Courses

 The colleges and universities below are the most popular for geology majors pursuing a doctor's degree.

-Our analysis found University of South Carolina - Columbia to be the most popular school for geological and earth sciences students who want to pursue a doctor’s degree in South Carolina.
-UofSC is a fairly large public school located in the medium-sized city of Columbia.
+Our 2023 rankings named University of South Carolina - Columbia the most popular school in South Carolina for geological and earth sciences students working on their doctor’s degree.
+UofSC is a very large public school located in the midsize city of Columbia.

 Read More…